Alpha-AI-LTD/ISB-Body-language-and-EMO-Scoring/README.md

 Caution:
 - The results may not be 100% accurate.
 We have tried to replicate how USpeak works.
 Seemingly USpeak lacks at a lot of places which this tool covers but our object is to mimic USpeak results as close as possible.
-- There can be an error margin of +/- 0.3 (For now).
-In case you are consistenly facing issues with the scoring, simply connect with us on Linkedin (https://www.linkedin.com/company/alphaaico/) or send us a mail with the proofs, video and some ways in which we can maybe fix this further.
+- There can be an error margin for positive scores of +/- 0.3 (For now).
+In case you are consistenly facing issues with the scoring that is bad score are getting worse or something on these lines, simply connect with us on Linkedin (https://www.linkedin.com/company/alphaaico/) or send us a mail with the proofs, video and some ways in which we can maybe fix this further.
+- Again, the tool is an approximation similar to USpeak.
+Please do not expect similar results but it will be somewhat near.
+The good scores you get here will ensure you get better scores on USpeak.
 ---

 ## 📦 Requirements